-The \textsf{radix heap} benefits from high cache-locality and gets faster rather than slower as $n$ grows.
+The \textsf{RadixHeap} benefits from high cache-locality and gets faster rather than slower (relative to the lower bound) as $n$ grows.
 It is faster for 32-bit than for 64-bit data.
-Similarly, as predicted by the theory, the \textsf{sequence heap} is I/O-efficient and does not slow down on larger inputs.
-The more modern and optimized \textsf{superscalar-sample-queue} is around $2\times$ faster for 64-bit data, very close to the \textsf{radix heap}.
+Similarly, as predicted by the theory, the \textsf{SequenceHeap} is I/O-efficient and does not slow down on larger inputs.
+The more modern and optimized \textsf{S3qHeap} is up to $2\times$ faster for 64-bit data.

-Our reimplementation of the original QuickHeap is on-par with the sequence heap, while the scalar version of our new heap is $2\times$ \emph{slower}, possibly because the original QuickHeap uses more efficient in-place partitioning.
-The \textsf{SimdQuickHeap} is around $8\times$ faster than the scalar version.
+Our reimplementation of the original QuickHeap is on-par with the sequence heap, while the scalar version of our new heap is $3\times$ \emph{slower}, possibly because the original QuickHeap uses more efficient in-place partitioning.
+The \textsf{SimdQuickHeap} is around $8\times$ as fast as the scalar version.
 Like the other engineered heaps, it gets faster relative to the lower bound as $n$ increases, indicating that the constant overhead of each \Op{push} and \Op{pop} is relatively large compared to the $\log_2 n$ pivot steps required for each element.
-The AVX-512 version is up to $1.2-1.4\times$ faster than the AVX2 version, and around $2\times$ faster than the \textsf{superscalar-sample-queue}.
-Surprisingly, it also significantly outperforms the \textsf{radix heap} in all tested cases.
+The AVX-512 version is up to $1.2\times$ as fast as the AVX2 version, and up to $2\times$ as fast as the \textsf{S3qHeap}.
+Surprisingly, it also significantly outperforms the \textsf{RadixHeap} in all tested cases.

 The \textsf{SimdQuickHeap} reaches below $\log_2 n$ nanoseconds per $\pop\circ\push$ pair.
 This means that it requires around $1$ nanosecond for each comparison in the lower bound.
 Since each nanosecond corresponds to $3.7$ clock cycles, each of which can contain multiple SIMD instructions on $8$ words, the overhead of moving data around is still very large compared to just the comparisons.